How to Subtract in Google Sheets

 Experienced Google Sheet users with an Excel background can efficiently perform complex mathematical operations using the free G-suite program.
 That’s because there’s a great similarity in the way calculations are performed in both Excel and Google Sheets.

 However, due to a few subtle differences, first-time users of Google Sheets might be baffled when trying to perform even the most basic functions, such as subtracting.
-If you belong to the second category, this article may be your Google Sheets lottery-winning ticket.
-You can walk away today richer in the knowledge of how to subtract all types of numerical data in Google Sheets.

 Google Sheets is a great program for working with numerical information.
 You can perform all sorts of calculations here, including subtraction.
 In fact, thanks to Google Sheets, you can perform hundreds of subtractions in one go.
 And to help you do your math correctly, Sheets lets you use Formulas and Functions, pretty much in the same way as Excel.